Fragments of the past

 Overview

 Fragments of the Past is built from pieces of earlier quilts and small design studies pulled from different moments in my quilting journey.
-The color-dense center is made up of those fragments, representing accumulated experience, memory, and past work carried forward.
+The color-dense center brings those fragments together, representing accumulated experience, memory, and past work carried forward.

-This piece serves as a reminder to myself that the past should inform my work, not trap it.
-Growth comes from carrying earlier fragments forward while still allowing room for change, risk, and new direction.
+This piece is a reminder to myself that the past should inform my work, but it should not trap it.
+Growth comes from carrying those earlier fragments forward while still allowing space for change, risk, and new direction.

 Materials: Cotton fabric